yuriiyepikhov/KatVR-landing/README.md

 ## Technologies Used

 1. **HTML**: Structure and content markup.
-2. **CSS/SCSS**: Stylesheets for designing layouts and visual aesthetics.
+2. **SCSS**: Stylesheets for designing layouts and visual aesthetics.
 3. **JavaScript**: Adds interactivity and functionality to the page.

+Together, these technologies provide a responsive landing page that adapts seamlessly to various screen sizes and devices.
+Whether viewed on a desktop, tablet, or smartphone, the layout and content adjust to provide an optimal user experience.

 ## Preview